Juuxel/loom-vineflower/README.md

 ### Quiltflower version

-You can configure the used version of Quiltflower with the `quiltflower` extenion (called `loomQuiltflower` before 1.2.0):
+You can configure the used version of Quiltflower with the `quiltflower` extension (called `loomQuiltflower` before 1.2.0):

 ```groovy
 quiltflower {